- Active Duty Membership

 - About AFSA

-Q: How can I decide whether it makes sense for me to have both FEHB and Medicare B coverage?
+Q. Does it make sense to have both FEHB and Medicare Part B coverage?